 The reason Microsoft Azure is used so often is (continuing the tool analogy) many cloud platforms are the equivalent of a hammer – very good at one thing, but perhaps less useful in other scenarios.
 Azure, on the other hand, is a Swiss army knife – highly capable and highly versatile in a range of situations.

 With Azure, you can undertake projects ranging in size from running your entire IT environment in the cloud all the way down to a cloud-enabled file backup.
-Whatever you’re looking at doing with Azure, there are 8 key areas which can enhance a migration project and to save you unnecessary pains and costs in your journey.
+Whatever you’re looking at doing, there are 8 key areas that can enhance an Azure migration project and save you unnecessary pains and costs in your journey.
 Here’s what they are:

 8 considerations for a successful Azure migration